Roosevelt Truck Trail

 Cheney Pond

 Looking for a backcountry pond that doesn't require a lot of work to get to?
 If so, Cheney Pond is perfect for you!
 It's all peaceful wild forest and beautiful scenery.
 Visitors in any season can enjoy a variety of activities, including: hiking, fishing, paddling, snowshoeing, cross-country skiing, and camping.
-Make Cheney Pond your destination for the day, or combine it with a longer hike for more time on the trail.

-• Elevation loss: about 150 feet
+- Elevation gain: 150 feet

 Follow the old access road turned into an easy trail to a camping, picnic, and launch area at the pond.
 The hike is quite easy and all downhill to the pond.
-The wide trail is colorful in wildflower season.
 You will pass by an intersection with the trail to Lester Dam at 0.4 miles.
 Turn left here and the pond is 500 feet away.
+There is a designated primitive tent site at the initial spot you meet up with at the pond, as well as a lean-to that is paddle access across the pond.

 Fishing